tinkerator/otp/README.md

   configuration on multiple phones and they will all generate the same OTP code sequences at the same times.

+- the `--uri` command line flag for this example program inlines the QR code using a `data:image/png;base64,...` URI for the image data.
+  Without that flag, the image is generated as a separately loaded `qr.png` fetch.

 ## License info

 The `otp` package is distributed with the same BSD 3-clause license